Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does Surprise get?

-Surprise averages about 19 rainy days per year.
+Surprise averages about 19 days with measurable rain or snow each year.

 What hardiness zone is Surprise?